 1.Proper functioning of the nervous system

-One of the most important functions of foxtail millet is maintained good nervous health.
+One of the most important functions of foxtail millet is maintaining good nervous health.
 Nowadays neural ailments are a serious concern for many including kids to adults.
-Fits in kids, nervous weakness, diabetic neuropathy which involves tingling sensations all over the body, burning sensation in the feet during night times, etc, infants able to balance their head at 8 months, etc are some of the common nervous system ailments.
-Brain plays a crucial role in maintaining good neutron health, diseases like Alzheimer’s, Parkinson’s and Bells Palsy are some of the serious disorders due to brain function impairment.
+Fits in kids, nervous weakness, diabetic neuropathy which involves tingling sensations all over the body, burning sensation in the feet during night times, etc, infants unable to balance their head at 8 months, etc are some of the common nervous system ailments.
+Brain plays a crucial role in maintaining good neural health, diseases like Alzheimer’s, Parkinson’s and Bells Palsy are some of the serious disorders due to brain function impairment.

 Including Foxtail millet in your diet will help to overcome or avoid such neural weakness.